-Mr Cooper has an engineering background and over 25 years experience as a senior executive in the mining, construction, transport and quarrying industries.
+Mr Cooper has an engineering background and over 25 years' experience as a senior executive in the mining, construction, transport and quarrying industries.
 He is an experienced senior executive across all business functions including sales, aftermarket, distribution and market development.
 Glenn has held previous senior executive roles at regional and global levels for major global OEM's and manufacturers.
-Mr Cooper is a Director of Bisalloy Steel Group's majority owned businesses - PT Bima Bisalloy and Bisalloy Thailand.
-Mr Cooper is also Vice-Chairman of the Group's Co-operative Joint Venture, Bisalloy Shangang (Shandong) Steel Plate Co., Limited.
+Mr Cooper was a Director of Bisalloy Steel Group's majority owned businesses - PT Bima Bisalloy and Bisalloy Thailand.
+Mr Cooper was also Vice-Chairman of the Group's Co-operative Joint Venture, Bisalloy Shangang (Shandong) Steel Plate Co., Limited.

-Mr Cooper was appointed CEO Australia in November 2019 before being appointed as Managing Director and Chief Executive Officer in July 2020.
-As the Managing Director he is not subject to re-election by rotation.
+Mr Cooper was appointed CEO Australia in November 2019 before being appointed as Managing Director and Chief Executive Officer on 6 July 2020.
+Mr. Cooper left the business on 16 December 2021.